Hyagoro/Advanced_lane_fine_finding/README.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 During my work, I tried to use a method to find windows centroids using convolutions on a binary image, but the result wasn't satisfactory.
 The idea was to improve the function to find lines.
-I think it doesn't work bacause my pipeline was already adapted to the first function with sliding windows.
+I think it doesn't work because my pipeline was already adapted to the first function with sliding windows.

 One important thing was to find areas of interest for warp function, the pipeline was very sensitive to every small changes.

 I spent also a lot of time to think how to correct frames without enough information.
 I implemented a function to create an history of n previous polynomials in order to "predict" when the information was missing.

-My pipeline work correctly in favorable conditions, but when there is too much light, shadow or texture changes on the road, my pipeline fails.
+My pipeline works correctly in favorable conditions, but when there is too much light, shadow or texture changes on the road, my pipeline fails.
 I think I must find better image transformations or improve the way I find the lanes on the road with this polynomial history I made.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.